ResistanceIsUseless/oobie/README.md

 # oobie
-Setup interact server and client with notify as services
+Setup interactsh server and client with notify as services